 For the top two corners, I mitered the corners at 45 degree angles, and used my Kreg Jig to attach them together.
 I’m not going to pretend to be an expert at this, since I’ve only done it once before.
 Instead, let me direct you to a great tutorial on adjoining mitered corners.

-How to Attach Caning to the Headboard
+How to Attach Cane to a Headboard

 I simply stapled the caning to the back of the frame as tight as I could pull it.
 As it dried, it contracted and ended up being firm in the frame.
+I originally used masking tape to cover the frayed ends, but it didn’t end up sticking well so I removed it.
+I’ve just left the frayed ends on the back of the headboard for the past four years and it’s held up just fine.
+Plus, no one can see the back anyway!

 How to Attach a Headboard to the Wall